Shreya Ghoshal: Media image

 India's I&B and Sports, Youth Affairs Minister, Anurag Thakur and Goa's Chief Minister, Pramod Sawant felicitating Ghoshal at the 54th International Film Festival of India, where she was selected as a member of the 'Grand Jury.'

 Ghoshal is active on social media.
 She is the sixth most liked Indian personality on Facebook and 47th most followed Indian personality on Twitter, according to the statistics of Socialbakers.
 She is among the top ten most searched Indian singers on Google Search.
 In March 2017, she became the first Indian singer to have a wax figure of her made for the display in the Indian wing of Madame Tussauds Museum in Delhi.
 In 2023, Ghoshal was selected as one of the 'Grand Jury' members of the 54th edition of the International Film Festival of India.

 During her 2024 "All Hearts Tour" in the United States, the City of Austin, Texas mayor Kirk Watson proclaimed June 15, 2024, as the "Shreya Ghoshal Day" for connecting the South Asian diaspora in the city to their homeland through her music.
 The singer took her Instagram handle to express her joy and gratitude among fans.

 Ghoshal is one of the most streamed Indian artists across several music streaming platforms.
-She was the second-most streamed Indian female artist on Spotify in 2019 and 2020, and the most streamed Indian female artist on Spotify from 2021-2024.
+She was the second-most streamed Indian female artist on Spotify in 2019 and 2020, and the most streamed Indian female artist on Spotify from 2021 to 2025.
 Additionally, Ghoshal was the most streamed Indian female artist on Apple Music in 2021.
 She was also the most streamed Indian female artist on Amazon Music in 2022.

 Personal life

 After ten years of dating, Ghoshal married her childhood friend and current Global Head of Truecaller (for Business) Shiladitya Mukhopadhyaya in a traditional Bengali ceremony on 5 February 2015.
-On 22 May 2021, Ghoshal gave birth to a son named Devyaan in Mumbai.
+On 22 May 2021, Ghoshal gave birth to a son in Mumbai.